GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
-Therefore testing is usually the most mis-scheduled part of programming.
+> ### I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.
 >
-> ~ *Fred Brooks*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts